aarshgoel1502/Flight-Fair-Prediction-Analysis/README.md

 Acknowledgments
-The project benefits from machine learning libraries like scikit-learn and XGBoost.
+The project benefits from machine learning libraries like scikit-learn and Keras.
 Special thanks to the open-source community for providing valuable datasets and tools.
 Explore, analyze, and predict flight fares with the Flight Fare Prediction Analysis project.
 Gain insights into pricing trends and make informed travel decisions!
 If you have questions or require assistance, don't hesitate to open an issue or contact the project maintainer.

-LinkedIn - Connect with the project maintainer.